Sigma-Ratings/api-docs/source/index.html.md

 Sigma's Risk Scoring powers compliant commercial and financial relationships globally.
 It brings together over 60 proprietary financial crime-related risk indicators to derive entity risk scores from Sigma's database, which now includes 750 million companies, people and other legal entities.
 Calling the endpoint with an entity name returns a Sigma Risk Score for the specified entity.

-A Sigma Risk Score for an entity is calculated based on different factors, these factors are outlined below:
+A Sigma Risk Score for an entity is calculated using different available data, these data points can be summarized as:

-- Determine the highest risk indicator for each category.
+1) Determining the highest risk indicator for each category.
-- Aggregate risk indicator scores for all categories.
+1) Aggregating the individual risk indicator scores for all categories.
-- The last factor is determined by adding the highest risk indicator to the previously aggregated scores.
+1) Computing the final score by adding the highest risk indicator to the previously aggregated scores.

+The final Sigma Risk Score range is from 0-100.

 A Sigma Risk Level is determined based on the Sigma Risk Score, the higher the risk, the more severe the assigned level will be.